thaynes43/thaynes43.github.io/docs/github-pages.md

 permalink: /docs/github-pages/
 ---

 This site was hosted with GitHub pages using an $11/year domain from cloudflare.
 That's the total cost of the site!
-You can see the source code for the site here: https://github.com/thaynes43/thaynes43.github.io
+You can see the source code for the site on [GitHub](https://github.com/thaynes43/thaynes43.github.io).

 ## Getting Here

-I initially began documenting my homelab on [this gist](https://gist.github.com/thaynes43/6135cdde0b228900d70ab49dfe386f91) but wanted something that had a bit more sty;le was still markdown driven.
+I initially began documenting my homelab on [this gist](https://gist.github.com/thaynes43/6135cdde0b228900d70ab49dfe386f91) but wanted something that had a bit more style was still markdown driven.
 I'm a big fan of keeping the documentation with the code so the versioning is in lockstep but since I wasn't documenting anything in particular I had a bit more flexibility.
 After googling around a bit I came up with the following options:

 * [mkdocs](https://www.mkdocs.org/)
 * [docsify.js](https://docsify.js.org/)